 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Everton is worth considering.

-As is often the case in a small town, Everton doesn't have a public transportation system that people use for their commute.
+Everton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Everton in 2022 was $21,526, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $86,104 for a family of four.
+The per capita income in Everton in 2022 was $23,986, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $95,944 for a family of four.
+However, Everton contains both very wealthy and poor people as well.

 The people who call Everton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Everton residents report their race to be White.
-Important ancestries of people in Everton include English, German, Irish, Polish, and Scottish.
+Important ancestries of people in Everton include English, German, Irish, European, and Italian.

 The most common language spoken in Everton is English.
 Other important languages spoken here include Polish and German/Yiddish.